Mile high club

-The mile high club is slang for the group of people who have had sexual intercourse on board an aircraft in flight.
+The mile-high club is slang for people who have had sexual intercourse on board an aircraft during flight.
+While this usually refers to sexual acts in an airliner lavatory (for privacy), a sexual act anywhere on a plane in flight would fit the term.
+The actual height of the aircraft at the time the act takes place is not relevant; sexual activity in a plane flying 10 feet off the ground would still qualify.

 An alleged explanation for wanting to perform the act is the supposed vibration of the plane.
-Some theorize that people who engage in the act have fantasies about pilots or flight attendants, or a fetish about planes themselves, a type of mechanophilia.
-For others, the appeal of joining the mile-high club is the thrill of doing something taboo and the thrill of the risk of being discovered.
+Some also theorize that people who engage in the act have had personal fantasies about pilots, flight attendants, or other aircraft crew, or a fetish about planes themselves, a type of mechanophilia.
+For others, the appeal of joining the mile-high club is the thrill of doing something taboo and the thrill of the risk of being discovered, as well as the thrill of simply engaging in sexual intercourse thousands of feet above the Earth.